John C. Whitehead: Philanthropy, affiliations and awards

 Whitehead sat on the advisory board of the Washington-based think-tank Global Financial Integrity, which conducts research on illicit financial flows and the damaging effects they have on developing countries, as well as the advisory board for DC-based nonprofit America Abroad Media.
 He was also a member of the Board of Trustees of Eisenhower Fellowships.

 Whitehead was a board member and head of the investment committee of the Getty Trust.
 He retired from that position in 1996 following a substantial portfolio loss from the use of stock options for a so-called "collar".

 In 2004, he received the David Rockefeller Bridging Leadership Award from Synergos.

 Whitehead was co-chairman of AMDeC Foundation, a 28-member organization of leaders in biomedical research and technology in New York State.
 Whitehead, along with Academic Medicine Development Company (AMDeC) President, Dr. Maria K. Mitchell, secured funding and infrastructure support for next-generation research for New York's renowned academic medical centers.
 In 2006, Whitehead was one of the most notable Republican donors to the campaign of Joe Lieberman during his independent re-election campaign for the United States Senate.

 In 2006, John Whitehead joined hands with late actor Paul Newman and Josh Weston, former chairman of ADP, to co-found Safe Water Network, to improve access to safe water to underserved communities around the world.

 On November 12, 2008, Whitehead said at the Reuters Global Finance Summit that the U.S. economy faced an economic slump deeper than the Great Depression and that a growing deficit threatened the credit of the country.

 In 2011, John C. Whitehead was awarded the Truman-Reagan Medal of Freedom.

 In 2012, Whitehead was awarded the Freedom Prize for the second time.
 He was also a member of the Steering Committee of the Bilderberg Group.

+He served on the Board of Trustees at the 9/11 Memorial & Museum and the National Gallery of Art, as well as several Leadership and Advisory Committees at the New York Public Library.